 #4.
 You’re a Lazy Kid

-Having a profile pic isn’t the only thing which makes you look like a pro, the cover image should also reflect what you’re good at.
+Having a profile pic isn’t the only thing that makes you look like a pro, the cover image should also reflect what you’re good at.

-I have seen thousands of profiles and there are only a few people who know the value of having a better header image.
+I have seen thousands of LinkedIn profile mistakes and there are only a few people who know the value of having a better header image.
 Some people are showing their gaming love whereas others are using Angeline Jolie’s pic.